Kyriosity/read-write/readme+/pencraft/readme+/_rsc/README.md

-# Artisctic and other non-code resources in repositories
+# Resources - Artistic and other non-code

 Non-code stuff in repositories here contains diverse pictures, snapshots, schemes, quotes, wiki references, and other materials: borrowed (from 3d parties) and own.

 ## Own resources

-Resources such as collages, memes, or texts, contributed by repository owner(s), can be reproduced without permission but explicitly referencing to the GitHub profile.
+Resources, created under this personal profile, such as collages, memes, or texts, contributed by repository owner(s), can be reproduced without asking permission but explicitly referencing the GitHub profile.

 ## External resources

+I have searched for and used works of others for fair and limited use:

 * For illustrative and entertaining purposes
-* Fair use
+* For fun
 * Non-commercial
-* For very limited auditorium

 When possible I refer the source or/and attribute to the author.